 - In young children: 85-90%

 - Entire patient population: Approximately 70%

-- Convenient on-site care: We feature full CAR-T facilities under one-roof (including blood harvesting, chemotherapy, genetic engineering laboratory, T-cell injections, and patient observation), creating an efficient experience
+We feature full CAR T-cell facilities under one-roof (including blood harvesting, chemotherapy, genetic engineering laboratory, T-cell injections, and patient observation), creating an efficient experience